Anomaly cascade in (2+1)D fermionic topological phases: Introduction

 The rest of this paper is structured as follows.
 In Sec.~\ref{sec:supermodular}, we review some basic facts about super-modular and spin modular categories and the Hilbert space of a spin modular theory on a torus.
-In Sec.~\ref{sec:bosonicSymmFrac}, we give a brief review of symmetry fractionalization in bosonic systems, and we summarize symmetries and symmetry fractionalization in fermionic systems in Sec.~\ref{sec:fermionicSymm}.
+In Sec.~\ref{sec:bosonicSymmFrac}, we give a brief review of symmetry fractionalization in bosonic systems.
+In Sec.~\ref{sec:fermionicSymm} we summarize symmetries and symmetry fractionalization in fermionic systems and also review in detail the classification of (3+1)D FSPTs due to \cite{WangGu}.
 We then consider each level of the anomaly cascade in order.
 We prove Theorem~\ref{thm:H1} about the $\H^1(G_b,\Z_{\bf T})$ obstruction in Sec.~\ref{sec:H1}.
 Sec.~\ref{sec:H2} is devoted to a thorough discussion of the $\H^2(G_b,\ker r)$ obstruction and its relation to the $\H^2(G_b,\Z_2)$ part of the 't Hooft anomaly.
 In Sec.~\ref{sec:H3}, we give a fully general discussion of the $\H^3(G_b,\Z_2)$ obstruction.
+In Sec. ~\ref{H4sec} we discuss the $\H^4(G_b, \U)$ obstruction, in particular its dependence on the various choices made in its definition.
 Sec.~\ref{sec:examples} contains additional interesting examples, and some summary and discussion appears in Sec.~\ref{sec:discussion}.